Cadiac/lumispheres/README.md

 This intro is released under MIT license.

 Some of the GLSL shader functions are derived from iquilezles.org, as indicated on the `fragment.glsl` file.
+Thanks for the great learning resources IQ!

-SoundBox synth has its own copyright notice.
+SoundBox synthesizer player has its own copyright notice included on the code.